 Together with the province’s tourism regions, Indigenous Tourism BC and the Ministry of Tourism, Arts and Culture, Destination British Columbia is working in new ways to develop products and destinations, increase quality of visitor experiences, and ensure a high standard of services and amenities are in place to generate and sustain long-term demand for BC’s tourism industry.

-In the Kootenay Rockies region, 4 planning areas were identified as popular corridors for the Destination Development Strategic planning areas.
+In the Kootenay Rockies region, 4 planning areas were identified as popular corridors for visitors and therefore constitute the Destination Development Strategic planning areas.

 Hwy 1 Corridor